Peacock Theatre: Current building

 The lease was taken over by Gala Film Distributors and the Royalty reopened on 1 December with the X-rated Swedish film Night Games.
 Gala continued with a combination of foreign films and mainstream revivals until 19 December 1969 when the theatre closed as a cinema for the last time and returned to live theatre use.
 The Royalty Theatre's only successes were a run of the hit Oh!
 Calcutta! and a hit production of Bubbling Brown Sugar in the late 1970s.
 Spectacular 'follies' style shows and 'drag' shows did not find an audience, and the theatre became used as a TV studio for This Is Your Life, but was later bought by the London School of Economics and renamed the Peacock Theatre.

 When Sadler's Wells determined to build its new theatre in 1996, the company moved to the Peacock Theatre.
 After the new Sadler's Wells Theatre opened in 1998, the Peacock became a dance venue for the company.
 The Rat Pack played at the theatre in 2002, and Doldrum Bay premièred here in 2003.
 The house is now shared between the London School of Economics (during the day) and Sadler's Wells evening dance productions.

 The Peacock Theatre is noted as the home of one of the West End's most unusual ghosts, a dolphin commonly known as 'Flipper'.
 An urban myth has grown up that, during one of Paul Raymond's revues at the theatre in the 1970s, a dolphin was kept in a tank beneath the stage, where it lived permanently and later died from neglect.
 In fact, this is not true.
 Two dolphins called 'Pennie' and 'Pixie' were indeed kept in a tank at the theatre for three months for a show called 'The Royalty Folies', which was later renamed 'The Great International Nude Show'.
 However, neither of these animals died while at the theatre and at the close of the show the animals were moved to a dolphinarium in the East Asia.

 The remnants of the tank and its lifting equipment still remain below the stage and numerous visitors to the theatre claim to have heard in the vicinity a spectral squeaking, not unlike a crying baby.
 One possible explanation is that the London Underground Piccadilly line Aldwych spur used to pass very close to the sub-stage areas of the theatre and it is noise from the tunnels that created the sound.

+In March 2026, the theatre closed temporarily with immediate effect, due to an unspecified issue requiring essential repairs.